rajeshecb70/one2n-sre-bootcamp/milestone-07/README.md

 - Records with student ID : http://127.0.0.1:5000/api/v1/students/4

-- If there is no records found then error and logs .
+- If no records are found, an error message is shown in the browser.

 ```